Altidias/Milestone1_Group52/Software Design Document.md

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.
+- **R1: Data Handling**
+  - R1.1 The software shall load the dataset file into memory upon startup.
+  - R1.2 The software shall load user data on startup.
+  - R1.3 The software shall save user data whenever it is updated.

+- **R2: User Interface**
-- R1.1 The program shall provide a search functionality for users to input text (food item name) and retrieve nutritional information from the database.
+  - R2.1 The software shall employ a graphical user interface to interact with the system.
-- R1.2 The program shall display nutritional data using pie and bar charts.
+  - R2.2 The software shall display nutritional data in plain text and using visual aids including pie and bar graphs.
+  - R2.3 The software shall display error messages and confirmations.

+- **R3: Data Querying and Filtering**
+  - R3.1 The software shall provide search functionality for users to query nutritional information.
-- R1.3 The program shall support data filtering.
+  - R3.2 The software shall support data filtering, to query multiple food items that fit a criteria.
-  - R1.3.1 Nutritional range filtering, allowing users to specifcy a nutrient and define a min and max.
+    - R3.2.1 Nutritional range filtering, allowing users to specifcy a nutrient and define a min and max.
-  - R1.3.2 Nutrition level filtering, categorizing foods into low, mid and high thresholds, based on the nutrient distribution in the entire database.
+    - R3.2.2 Nutrition level filtering, categorizing nutrient content into low, mid and high ranges.

+- **R4: User Features and Tracking**
-- R1.4 The program shall include a daily nutrition tracker where users can input/log food items or nutrients consumed.
+  - R4.1 The software shall include a daily nutrition tracker where users can log food items consumed.
-- R1.5 The program shall allow users to set daily nutrition goals and monitor progress.
+  - R4.2 The software shall allow users to set or modify daily nutrition goals.
-- R1.6 The program shall save and manage user data.
+  - R4.3 The software shall generate and/or display reports on progress towards goals with information from the tracker.

 Example Functional Requirements: